 I: The Crisis and The Royal Mission

-1. The Collapse of Learning in 9th Century England
+1. The Collapse of Learning in 9th-Century England

 The relentless Viking raids caused not just conquest and material devastation everywhere.
 Crucially, they destroyed monasteries, vital centers of all intellectual activity.
 Consequently, literacy declined sharply across the entire Anglo-Saxon kingdom rapidly.
 Furthermore, Latin knowledge, essential for European culture and theology, suffered most severely.
 Thus, as Viking attacks intensified, intellectual life faced debilitating isolation from the Continent.
 Moreover, lost Latin skills rendered surviving texts inaccessible, leaving them as mute relics.
 Therefore, the immediate literary task for King Alfred the Great was to salvage and restore lost learning.
 Additionally, he aimed to recover knowledge before attempting innovation or original composition.
 Indeed, restoring texts became a moral and practical imperative for national survival.
 Hence, his program combined urgent preservation with careful preparation for broader cultural renewal everywhere.